 I was just reading Michael Fredholm von Essen’s latest book on the Swedish army of the Thirty Years War (Von Essen, 2000), and it seems the Swedes sometimes had unmounted cavalrymen.
 Not dismounted, unmounted, i.e. they were horsemen without horses.
 Naturally I started pondering how to simulate these men in Tilly’s Very Bad Day.

-This Tilly’s Very Bad Day scenario is based on Scenario 1: Attack on a Prepared Position from “Scenarios for all Ages” by Charles Grant and Stuart Asquith.
+This Tilly’s Very Bad Day scenario is based on Scenario 10: The Important Bridge from “Scenarios for all Ages” by Charles Grant and Stuart Asquith.
 It is a small game on a small table with small armies (in numbers of units).
-I described how I wrote the scenario in my post, Till’s Very Bad Scenarios for All Ages.